 The Growth 500 ranking of Canada’s Fastest-Growing Companies—formerly known as the PROFIT 500—is Canada’s most prestigious celebration of entrepreneurial success.
-Nominations are now open for the 2018 program.
-Learn more and nominate your business now.
+Click here to learn more about the ranking.
+Nominations for the 2019 Growth 500 and Startup 50 are now closed.

-Too young for the Growth 500?
+Is your growing business too young for the Growth 500?
 Not to worry!
-We also celebrate younger companies (that is, businesses that are less than five years old) with strong two-year revenue growth with the STARTUP 50, a special companion ranking dedicated to Canada’s Top New Growth Companies!
-(If you’d like to learn more about our rankings or our eligibility criteria, click here.
-And if you’d like to learn more about past winners, click here.)
+We also celebrate younger companies (that is, businesses that are less than five years old) with strong two-year revenue growth with the Startup 50, a special companion ranking dedicated to Canada’s Top New Growth Companies!

 It’s easy to enter!
-Whether you’re interested in entering the Growth 500 or the Startup 50, simply fill out and submit the ballot below to declare your company’s candidacy.
-If it looks as though your firm is a contender for either ranking, our research team will contact you starting in March 2018 to find out more about your business and to verify your financial data.
+Whether you’re interested in entering the Growth 500 or the Startup 50 for 2020, simply fill out and submit the ballot below to declare your company’s candidacy.
+If it looks as though your firm is a contender for either ranking, our research team will contact you starting in March 2020 to find out more about your business and to verify your financial data.

 We’re here to help